Willis Rushton: Background

 Willis Rushton's birth was registered in Pontefract district, West Riding of Yorkshire, England.

 Playing career

-Willis Rushton played his first game for Bramley RLFC on the 15th August 1959, in a home game against Rochdale Hornets.
+Willis Rushton played his first game for Bramley RLFC on 15 August 1959, in a home game against Rochdale Hornets.

 Willis Rushton made his début for Wakefield Trinity during February 1964, and he played his last match for Wakefield Trinity during the 1966–67 season.

 Genealogical information

 Willis Rushton's marriage to Beryl R. (née Berry) was registered during fourth ¼ 1957 in Pontefract district.